-The costs for both plans were compared.
-The analysis only included the cost of supplyside options as the NEP options and demand management options are the same in both plans.

-Table 3.6 shows the different capex, opex and Totex; the opex is based on the actual utilisation within the EBSD model for each option rather than the full opex at maximum capacity.
+The costs for the plans were compared.
+The analysis only included the cost of supply-side options as the NEP options and demand management options are the same in all plans.
+Table 3.11 shows the different capex, opex and Totex; the opex is based on the actual utilisation within the EBSD model for each option rather than the full opex at maximum capacity.